 In writing this speech I began to realize that my very narrative – my core understanding of ‘self’ – is not outside of prejudiced power structures.
 Even though my narrative feels so right and comes so easily – perhaps it only comes easy because it is not actually challenging anything.
 Perhaps I only began to understand my narrative as such simply because this was the dominant narrative I had been socialized into.

-Here is an intervention to this narrowly-focused politic.
 This is what I wish I had heard when I was struggling in my high school.
-This is a speech, a letter, directed to myself and to a burgeoning youth queer movement:

 What comes to mind when you think of the ‘gay’ movement?
 Chances are you think of the Human Rights Campaign and their gosh-darnit this is so aesthetically pleasing ‘equality’ sticker – the very sticker you were so proud of yourself for sticking on the back of your mom’s minivan that you drive to school.
 Chances are you think of marriage equality: of the ‘State’ ‘denying’ gay people their very integrity and going against ‘true love.’
 Now I want you to think about what comes to mind when you think of gay ‘activists’ who compose our movement.
 Chances are you think of people participating in protests and rallies screaming into megaphones demanding full and equal rights.
 You might think of a Pride Parade with gorgeous and fit gay people dressed up with all their reckless fabulosity.